h2oai/h2o-droplets/sparkling-water-droplet/README.md

 This is a simple example project to start coding with Sparkling Water.

 ## Dependencies
-This droplet uses Sparkling Water 1.2.5 which integrates:
+This droplet uses Sparkling Water 2.2.2 which integrates:
-  - Spark 1.2
+  - Spark 2.2
-  - H2O 3.0 Shannon
+  - H2O 3.14.0.7 Weierstrass

 For more details see [build.gradle](build.gradle).